 Erik Hanson has experience in large-scale, complex patent litigation in a variety of areas including computer architecture, networking and wireless communications, data compression and storage, LCD panels, pharmaceutical compounds and delivery systems, and medical imaging equipment.
 He also has experience in patent prosecution and drafting legal opinions concerning patent infringement and validity.
 Erik is a graduate of Columbia Law School and earned his M.S.E. in Computer and Information Science from the University of Pennsylvania and his B.S. in Physics from Harvard College.
 Prior to joining the firm, he practiced at Patterson, Belknap, Webb & Tyler LLP.
 Erik is registered to practice before the U.S. Patent and Trademark Office.

 Sophia Kim is a graduate of Columbia Law School, where she was a Harlan Fiske Stone Scholar and a member of the Columbia Journal of Asian Law.
 She earned her M.A. in International Business from the Graduate School of International Studies at Ewha in Seoul, Korea and received her B.A., magna cum laude, from Ewha Womans University.
 Sophia served as a Staff Reporter for two years at the International Herald Tribune-JoongAng Daily in Seoul, where she reported on diverse business, political, and social issues and received two "Articles of the Month" awards from JoongAng Ilbo Media Network.
 She also externed at the Financial Industry Regulatory Authority in New York where she assisted in enforcement proceedings alleging violations of FINRA rules against FINRA member firms and associated individuals.
+Super Lawyers recognized Sophia as a 'Rising Star' in 2017.
 Just prior to joining the firm, she worked as a Legal Fellow in the New Jersey Office of the Attorney General.
 Sophia is fluent in Korean and English.